PittCaleb/pyxelArt/README.md

  - show_original - display original image prior to conversion

  ## Notes
-  - You may add additional fonts in the /fonts directory and they will automagically be available to the user
+  - You may add additional fonts in the /fonts directory, and they will automagically be available to the user
-  - This was written for local, it is not offered as "safe" from a file or validation POV
+  - This was written for local, it is not advertised as "safe" from a file/validation POV

  ## ToDo
-  - Web front end
-    - Add 'Change file' button on process entry screen
-    - Style forms nicely
-    - Proper intro and explainer
-    - About/Help Page
+  - High Priority
-    - i.e. nav bar
-    - Interactive screen, respond to changes in process form
-    - Modify Settings and re-PyxelArt underneath resultant image/video
-  - Change font size based on final image size
+    - Progress feedback for video processing
+    - Still -> Video using Pyxelate/Greyscale/ASCII from 1 > 256
+    - Spinner/Progress after Pyxelate clicked
     - Clean up some dupe code in video section for image init
-  - Input = webcam, Output = LiveView, stuttered framerate, but acceptable
-  - ASCII Options: Simplified/Complex (web interface & class init)
     - Use is_image everywhere
-  - Clean up static files
-  - Get video to play natively
-  - Save thumbnail from video
-  - Pre-count video frames (how long take for 1 min file?)
-  - Estimate time based on frame-rate for video processing
-  - Progress feedback for video processing
-  - Reset button on color picker
-  - Display thumbnail on Settings page
     - Handle errors on file submission
     - Handle general errors gracefully
+  - Medium Priority
+    - On change framerate, actually change framerate so plays in same time, just jittery
+    - Get video to play natively
+    - Is there method to read/average/modify image array with NumPy or CV2 much more quickly?
+  - Lower Priority
+    - Input = webcam, Output = LiveView, stuttered framerate, but acceptable
+    - Layout at smaller breakpoints
+    - Change font size based on final image size

 ## Done/Scraped
   - ~~Clean up requirements.txt~~